Mobile app

 3. Coupons features keep users motivated.

-Even small elements have a drastic impact on the user experience and the end result.
-User testing is critical for ensuring usability and identifying areas for improvement.
+• Even small details, from micro interaction to layout spacing, have a drastic impact on the user experience and the end result.

 REFLECTION